Richard Redmayne: Academia

-In 1902 Redmayne was given the chair in mining engineering at the newly founded University of Birmingham.
+In 1902, Redmayne was given the chair in mining engineering at the newly founded University of Birmingham.
 Whilst there Redmayne sought to promote universities as a means of training engineers over the more traditional apprenticeship system.
-Under his direction the university became the first in the country to house an ore dressing laboratory and a model underground coal mine.
-During his professorship Redmayne sat on several committees and inquiries investigating safety procedures and working practice in coal mines.
+Under his direction, the university became the first in the country to house an ore dressing laboratory and a model underground coal mine.

+Government work

+During his professorship, Redmayne sat on several committees and inquiries investigating safety procedures and working practice in coal mines.
 These included the committee which recommended an eight-hour day for coal workers implemented as the Eight Hour Act in 1906 and the Royal Commission into accident prevention in 1908 which also resulted in tighter safety regulations.

 From 1908 to 1913 Redmayne was appointed a commissioner to inquire into mine disasters at the Hamstead, Maypole, South Moor, Whitehaven, Little Hulton, Cadeby and Senghenydd.
 The disasters he investigated caused a loss of 1250 lives in total.
 In recognition of his work improving mine safety Redmayne was invested as a Companion and a Knight Commander of the Order of the Bath in the 1912 Birthday Honours and the 1914 Birthday Honours respectively.

-Government work

 Redmayne resigned from the university in 1908 to take up a job at the Home Office as the first Chief Inspector of Mines.
 Perhaps his most significant achievement in this role was his work with Sir Malcolm Delevingne in bringing about the Coal Mines Act 1911 (1 & 2 Geo.
 5. c.
 50) which significantly increased the safety of mines.
-During the first part of the First World War Redmayne served as head of the Production Department of the Control of Coal Mines.
+During the first part of the First World War, Redmayne served as head of the Production Department of the Control of Coal Mines.
 From 1917 to 1919 he was the chief technical advisor to the Controller of Coal Mines and in 1919 acted as an assessor to Sir John Sankey who was the chairman of the Royal Commission on Coalmines.
 From 1918 he was also the chairman of the Imperial Mineral Resources Bureau, resigning as chief inspector in 1919 to dedicate more time to the bureau and to set up a private engineering consultancy.
 He chaired the bureau's examination and entry board from 1912 until 1950.

 Redmayne also led an enquiry into an experiment by the chain Boots to reduce the working week, allowing workers to have a 48-hour weekend, which found that the workers were happier, had better health, and were less likely to be absent, and advocated for its adoption across wider industry.

 Redmayne continued to sit on government committees well into his old age and was the independent chairman of the National Conciliation Board on Road Motor Haulage from 1934 until 1938 and as chairman of the Road Haulage Wages Board from 1938 until 1941.